Mindfulness for Parents

 Some of these sessions are voluntary and some are part of the curriculum.
 All pupils will have contact with mindfulness practices within the curriculum, as well as having the opportunity to develop this further at voluntary sessions.

 The staff leading mindfulness practices in school have been trained by the charity ‘Mind With Heart’.
+For more details about Mind With Heart resources see further down this web page.

 Read some of our pupil testimonials about mindfulness sessions here.